Dr. Juanita Sundberg, Associate Professor, Department of Geography, University of British Columbia

 Juanita Sundberg is Associate Professor of Geography and Latin American Studies at the University of British Columbia.
 She brings the insights of feminist political ecology and the sensibilities of an ethnographer to bear on nature conservation, settler colonialism, and militarized boundary enforcement.
 Dr. Sundberg is working on a book addressing the nature of geopolitics in the United States southern borderlands.
 The book draws on twelve years of research focusing on the environmental dimensions of U.S. border security in border protected areas, especially national wildlife refuges.

-Academic and Industry Speakers
+Academic and Community Speakers

 Dr. Joseph Bennett, Assistant Professor, Department of Biology, Carleton University